hSterz/hSterz.github.io/_pages/cv.md

 * 11/2020 - 05/2022: Student Research Assistant
-  * Ubiquitious Knowledge Processing Lab
+  * Ubiquitous Knowledge Processing Lab
   * since 11/2020: Research and engineering for the [AdapterHub project](https://adapterhub.ml/).
 Extend and maintain the open source code base.
   * since 04/2021: Contributing to engineering a question answering platform.